Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

 - Send messages to an Azure Service Bus Queue or Topic
 - Receive messages from an Azure Service Bus Queue or Subscription

-**NOTE**: This library is currently a preview.
-There may be breaking interface changes until it reaches semantic version `v1.0.0`.

 Key links:
 - [Source code][source]
 - [API Reference Documentation][godoc]